havah-project/havah-chain-node-docker/README.md

 Network: minimum 1Gbps, recommend 2Gbps +

 External Communications
-TCP 7100: TCP port used for peer-to-peer connection between peer nodes.
+TCP 7100: TCP port used for peer-to-peer connection between havah nodes.
-TCP 9000: JSON-RPC or RESTful API port serving application requests.P-Rep must allow TCP connections to port 7100 and 9000 of an external host. ( Use 0.0.0.0/0 for a source from any network )
+TCP 9000: JSON-RPC or RESTful API port serving application requests.Validators must allow TCP connections to port 7100 and 9000 of an external host. ( Use 0.0.0.0/0 for a source from any network )
 ```

 ## Getting started